niteshbalusu11/BOS-Commands-Document/README.md

 7. `bos chart-fees-earned`: Gives you a chart and total routing fees you earned in the last 60 days (default and can be changed)
   - Options:
-    -`pubkey`: Enter the pubkey of for the peer to get the routing fees earned via a specific peer.
+    - `pubkey`: Enter the pubkey of for the peer to get the routing fees earned via a specific peer.
   - Flags:
     - `days`: Produces a chart for the last number of days specified.
     - `count`: Give you a count of the number of forwards instead of sats